StrangeBeeCorp/docs/docs/includes/manual-download-installation-cortex.md

 === "DEB"

-    1. Download the package along with its SHA256 checksum and signature files, as well as the analyzers and responders files.
+    1. Download the package along with its SHA256 checksum and signature files.

         * Using Wget: